KaramNassar/php-simple-mvc/README.md

 # simple-mvc
-Build an MVC for educational purposes
+Build a simple PHP MVC framework for educational purposes